Going Abroad for Medical Care?

 This can be motivated by ease of communication, familiarity with the health service cost and the availability of family support during recuperation.
 The most common procedures that people undergo on medical tourism trips include cosmetic surgery, dentistry, and heart surgery.

-In recent years travelling for dental services abroad from Ireland has become popular.
+In recent years traveling for dental services abroad from Ireland has become popular.

 Risks of Medical Tourism